DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 ![](./img/bp5rev10/bp5-aux.jpg)

-A secondary [1mm 9 pin connector](connectors#9p-male-10mm-right-angle-90-degrees-jst-sh-compatible-connector) (J302) under the main IO header is intended as a tap point for a logic analyzer.
+A secondary [1mm 9 pin connector](connectors#9p-male-10mm-right-angle-90-degrees-jst-sh-compatible-connector) (J302) under the main IO header is a tap point for a logic analyzer or other external equipment.
 No need to balance two or three probes on a single tiny chip lead, access the bus activity from this secondary header.

 |Pin|Label|Description|
 |-|-|-|